Guanjinqu/DNA_commcode/README.md

 ## License

-Clover is licensed under the GNU General Public License, for more information read the LICENSE file or refer to:
+DNA_commcode is licensed under the GNU General Public License, for more information read the LICENSE file or refer to:

 http://www.gnu.org/licenses/